-The hot-pool is some 4 m in diameter and 0.7-1 m deep and there is a circular rim, a bench, alongside the walls, where Snorri would sit, alone or with his friends and family.
+The hot pool is around 3.70-3.90 m in diameter and 0.7-1 m deep and there is a circular rim, and a bench, alongside the walls, where Snorri would sit, alone or with his friends and family.

 Hot water is supplied to it via a stone-built conduit from the hot-spring Skrifla, which is close by.
-The hot-spring has now been tastefully closed with a rock cover and an artwork by Páll Guðmundsson at Húsafell has been put on top - the face of Snorri Sturluson carved into a rock.
+The hot spring has now been tastefully closed with a rock cover and artwork by Páll Guðmundsson at Húsafell has been put on top - the face of Snorri Sturluson carved into a rock.

 Sigrún Þormar and I by the entrance to Snorrastofa

 Snorrastofa in Reykholt is an independent cultural and medieval centre, established in 1995.
 At Snorrastofa you will find an excellent public and research library on Snorri Sturluson and his work, and here scholars can rent facilities for workshops and conferences.
 Snorrastofa offers lectures on Snorri and personal guidance through the exhibition on Snorri Sturluson.

 Accommodation is rented out to scholars and guests of Snorrastofa both at Snorrastofa and in the old school.
 I stayed there for 2 nights and can vouch for how serene and very inspiring it is staying in the old school just above the medieval hot pool of Snorri, contemplating on Snorri's life and achievements.
 We got a room right behind the statue of Snorri Sturluson, so we had the feeling of having him with us in our room :)